 The first waterfall

 I had brought my drone with me that day but hadn’t used it because of the rain.
-At this point it was clearing up so I figured screw it, I should try.
+At this point, it was clearing up, so I figured screw it, I should try.
 I’ve carried it all the way here.

 I wasn’t in the clearest headspace that day, evidently by all the mistakes I’d already made, and before I knew it I had crashed my drone in the jungle.
 It was difficult enough to walk on the path, let alone in the actual jungle, so after a while, I was about to give up and surrender my drone to the jungle of Panama.

-Then a German couple showed up and I told them what happened.
+Then a German couple showed up, and I told them what happened.
 They helped me look around, and the guy was able to spot it flashing!
 I hiked down and retrieved the drone, which was still intact and functional.
 I even caught my dumb crash on video for your enjoyment.
 Go Mavic Pro!

-After the drone incident I was pretty hungry and just wanted to get home because I didn’t have any snacks with me (what was I thinking that day)?!
+After the drone incident, I was pretty hungry and just wanted to get home because I didn’t have any snacks with me (what was I thinking that day)?!
 I figured there would be a taxi waiting to make a few bucks or the tourist bus might show up, but there was not.

-It was about a two-hour walk back to the hostel but I figured that I would find some way back if I just started walking.
-After walking for about 20 minutes my prospects seemed dismal, but at least the views were beautiful along the way.
+It was about a two-hour walk back to the hostel, but I figured that I would find some way back if I just started walking.
+After walking for about 20 minutes, my prospects seemed dismal, but at least the views were beautiful along the way.

-Eventually, I came across an old farmer putting items into his truck so I thought maybe he would bring me to town.
-After talking for a couple minutes I thought I had succeeded in my goal but then he drove me 10 feet down the road to what I assume was the bus stop.
+Eventually, I came across an old farmer putting items into his truck, so I thought maybe he would bring me to town.
+After talking for a couple of minutes I thought I had succeeded in my goal, but then he drove me 10 feet down the road to what I assume was the bus stop.
 I need to work on my Spanish.
-Luckily after getting out of the truck, a tourist van pulled up and I finally got a ride.

 The van then went back up to the hike entrance and picked up the two Germans.
 In hindsight, I should have just been patient and waited at the entrance, but hunger causes you to make poor choices.